 For more on creating the life long habit of Bible study (even if you think you don’t have time for it in this season), check out my series You DO Have Time for Bible Study.

 Another way I can be a fountain of life to my kids is to put away certain speech and start saying wholesome things.
 God laid this out in Ephesians when He said through His servant, Paul,

 Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need of the moment, so that it will give grace to those who hear. – Ephesians 4:29

-Note He does not say the modern retelling of this verse, “If you can’t say something nice, don’t say anything at all.”
+Note He does not say the modern retelling of this verse: “If you can’t say something nice, don’t say anything at all.”
 He tells us to remove unwholesome speech and instead to SPEAK words that are good for the building up of others and according to the need of the moment.
-This alone is a commandment that we will be exploring how to apply and be obedient to for our entire parenting lives.
+This alone is a commandment we will be exploring how to apply and be obedient to for our entire parenting lives.
 But Paul goes on in the same context to say: